 AyurVeda is an ancient Indian holistic system of healing that works on the principle that, with a balanced lifestyle, human beings’ life expectancy should be prolonged.
-Apart from helping to attain longevity AyurVedic practice is often used to treat; fatigue, insomnia, arthritis, heart disease, rheumatism, asthma, allergies, digestive problems, mental & cerebral ailments, weight control and joints & muscular aliments.
+Apart from helping to attain longevity AyurVedic practice is often used to help; fatigue, insomnia, arthritis, heart disease, rheumatism, asthma, allergies, digestive problems, mental & cerebral ailments, weight control and joints & muscular aliments.

 The word AyurVeda is a combination of two Sanskrit words

 Ayur = Life Veda = Knowledge / Science

 AyurVeda recognises that our cosmic energy consists of three component energy ‘Doshas’; Vata, Pitta and Kapha.
 Each person has a unique pattern featuring different levels of the three Doshas; one primary and the other two less prominent.
 Before using AyurVedic remedies it is important to find out your primary or dominant Dosha.
 Good health relies on our ability to keep the Vata, Pitta and Kapha levels in harmonic balance.

 The basic principle of Ayurvedic therapy is to prevent and help from illness—rather than respond to indicators of disease—by maintaining balance in and harmony between your body, mind and environment.

 According to Ayurveda each individual is unique, a combination of physical, mental & emotional characteristics which are known as his/her Prakruti (constitution) Many factors both internal as well as external can affect this constitution.
 For example, one’s emotional state, diet, daily food choices, season and weather, physical trauma, job and family relationships.
 Once we understand that these factors can cause an imbalance in our constitution we have a choice to take appropriate action to nullify or minimize their effects to eliminate the cause.